I’m under pressure this week so it’s just a quickie. I hope that’s cool.

 Tada!
 String spreaders!

-These ones above are from Stew Mac.
+These ones below are from Stew Mac.
 I stuck them onto an order years ago and have found them much less hassle than the velcro strap I had been using to pull strings around out of the way.
 The velcro strap still works but these are a bit less annoying and a little more ‘professional’ looking.